Simhyeon/r4d/docs/debug.md

 because debug mode opens stdin and tries to get content until eof, but there is no eof.
 Please submit an issue if you know how to curve this behaviour.

+You can set $BP() macro inside a file to set a breakpoint for debugging.

 ```bash
 # Debug mode
 rad -d